abuseofnotation/abuseofnotation.github.io/epigrams.md

 Note to self: In order to have better ideas, I have to stop wasting my time with trying to categorize the ideas I already have and fit them in boxes --- you either spend your effort to appear as brilliant or be brilliant, no time for both.

 If you are feeling sad, you are thinking of yourself too much.

+The default fallacy is the bias of questioning the logic of people who make different choices, but not the logic of the people who make the "default" choice.